The Importance of Having a Durable Power of Attorney

 If you become incapacitated to the point where you can no longer attend to your financial affairs, the consequences could be serious.
 Your bills might go unpaid, your investments may not be managed properly, your taxes could become delinquent, your credit score can be affected, and so forth.
 Moreover, the institutions that you deal with (such as banks, investment firms, or the IRS) might not be able to deal with someone else on your behalf absent a legal basis to do so.
 However, if you have a durable POA in place, they can deal with the agent you have appointed.1 For this reason, it’s often a good idea to provide a copy of your durable POA to your financial institutions.

-There are certain behavioral “red flags” that banks and financial institutions look out for to determine if a client may lack mental capacity to deal with their accounts.
+There are certain behavioral “red flags” that banks and financial institutions watch to determine if a client may lack mental capacity to deal with their accounts.
 These flags include:

 • Memory lapses